Elvish Yadav: 2024: Playground Season 4 and ECL T10

-He participated in the Entertainers Cricket League (ECL) 2024.
-It concluded its league stage and playoffs, with the final match played between Haryanvi Hunters, led by Elvish Yadav, and Lucknow Lions.
-Haryanvi Hunters emerged as the winner, defeating Lucknow Lions by four wickets in the final league match of the ECL T10.
+In 2024, Yadav also took on the role of captain for the Haryanvi Hunters in the Entertainers Cricket League (ECL), a celebrity cricket tournament.
+The league stage and play-offs concluded with the final match played between Haryanvi Hunters, led by Elvish Yadav, and Lucknow Lions.
+Haryanvi Hunters emerged as the winners, defeating Lucknow Lions by four wickets in the final league match.